This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The vaccine is an injection that helps protect your child from the virus that causes hepatitis B. Hepatitis B is a serious liver infection.
 The virus is usually spread through contact with the blood or body fluids of an infected person.
 Your child can also get it by touching an object that has the virus on it.
 The virus can live on an object for up to 7 days.
-Your baby can be infected at birth if his mother has hepatitis B.
+Your baby can be infected at birth if his or her mother has hepatitis B.

 Any child up to 18 years of age who did not get the vaccine or all of the needed doses should get the vaccine.

 - Your adolescent should get the vaccine if:

 - He or she gets a stick from an infected needle, including for illegal drugs and for procedures such as tattooing

 - He or she has unprotected sex with an infected person, sex with more than one partner, or is a male who has sex with males